 3. Add Additional Backup Locations

 Note that by default settings, TimeShift is intended to only backup Linux system files.
-It won’t backup the user data stored in music, pictures, documents, videos, or any other such non-system files.
+It won’t back up the user data stored in music, pictures, documents, videos, or any other such non-system files.
 However, you can include additional folders or files in the backup.
-For example I have added ‘Documents’ directory to be backed up.
-You can configure it in ‘Advanced’ tab.
+For example, I have added the ‘Documents’ directory to be backed up.
+You can configure it in the ‘Advanced’ tab.

-Click ‘Save’ and TimeShift will take care of the backups for you.
-Anytime you feel elementary OS is not running well due to misconfiguration or dataloss, launch ‘TimeShift’, click on ‘Restore’ option, and select the snapshot you want to bring your system to the exact state it was in at the time when the snapshot was taken.
+Click ‘Save,’ and TimeShift will take care of the backups for you.
+Anytime you feel elementary OS is not running well due to misconfiguration or data loss, launch ‘TimeShift,’ click on ‘Restore’ option, and select the snapshot you want to bring your system to the snapshot state.